Skip to main content

 The Hoysaleswarar shrine is set on a star like stage of stone.
 All stone carvings here and in the Chennakesava temple are done on Soapstone which is set to have helped with the sculpting.
 Some of the sculptures we have in detailed appalled us.

-There are two lingas here, the main deity and the second is near the circular dance stage.
-For each of each Siva's there is a huge Nandi outside.
+There are two lingas here, one - the main deity and the second is near the circular dance stage.
+For each of the Siva, there is a huge Nandi outside.
 Each Nandi complex is surrounded with seating area.
 When you look at the Nandi's, here again their tails and the folded legs so well done.
 The temple complex houses a museum, park and a huge lake as well.
 One can easily spend half a day here.

 Very near to this is the Kadareshwara temple and the Jain basadi temple.
 Kadareshwara temple is almost deserted unlike the Hoysaleswara.
 This also has the shrine on top of a bed of stone.
 It looks more unfinished as the shrines are empty inside.
 The Jain basadi complex had a huge Mahaveer statue.
 The whole complex takes around an hour to walk through.
 We were exhausted by this time and craved for lunch.